Qinghai China Travel Guide

 Thick, tangy, often homemade yogurt from yak or cow milk, frequently served with honey or sugar.
 A refreshing and popular local snack.

-Find at street vendors, small cafes, and specialty yogurt shops.
+Find at street vendors, cozy coffee shops, and niche yogurt shops.

 Butter Tea (酥油茶 Sūyóuchá): Yak butter, tea, salt.
 An acquired taste, vital to Tibetan culture.
 Sweet Tea (甜茶 Tiánchá): A sweet milk tea.
-Yak Yogurt Drink: Often found as a thick, tangy drink.
+Yak Yogurt Drink: Often found as a heavy, tangy drink.

 Qingke Wine (青稞酒 Qīngkējiǔ): A traditional alcoholic beverage made from highland barley (qingke).
 Mildly alcoholic, with an unique flavor.
 Various Chinese beer brands are available.